obinschoudhary/code_deploy_example/README.md

 ./install auto

 4.)
-Verify it is running.
+Verify it is running..

 service codedeploy-agent status